 - Three letters of recommendation (from at least two clinical supervisors including your current or most recent primary supervisor)

 - Statement from dissertation chairperson indicating status and anticipated date of defense/completion (may be included in one of the three required letters of recommendation)

 *If applying through the APPA-CAS system presents financial hardship, please contact Nancy Glenn, Ph.D. (firstname.lastname@example.org) for an alternative application procedure.

-CAPS will offer two fellowship positions on Monday, February 24th, 2020, 7:00 am PST.
-Our Postdoctoral Fellowship Program follows the guidelines set forth by the Association of Psychology Postdoctoral and Internship Center (APPIC).
-The APPIC postdoctoral selection guidelines in effect for the 2020–2021 year can be found on the APPIC website.
+Our Postdoctoral Fellowship Program will follow the guidelines set forth by the Association of Psychology Postdoctoral and Internship Center (APPIC) for our open positions.
+The APPIC postdoctoral selection standards in effect for the 2023–2024 year can be found on the APPIC website.

 The University of San Francisco conducts background checks on all new postdoctoral fellows.
 All candidates for full-time and part-time assignments with the University must authorize a lawful background check as part of the application packet.
 An offer of employment is contingent on verifying the accuracy of the information provided by the candidate, and the background check results will determine suitability for employment at the University.